Joint Unitary Triangularization for Gaussian Multi-User MIMO Networks: Proof of lem:GTD_with_multiplicities

 The time-extended vectors $\xxx,\yyy,\zzz$ are composed of $N$ ``physical'' (concatenated) input, output, and noise vectors, respectively, and $\mathcal{H}$ is the $(N n_r) \times (N n_t)$ \emph{time-extended channel matrix} defined as

 where $ \blkmat{A}{N} $ denotes the Kronecker product $I_N \otimes A$, viz.\ a block-diagonal matrix with $N$ blocks of $A$ on its diagonal:

-A linear space--time code (sometimes referred to as a ``linear dispersion code'') is obtained by (linearly) combining independent streams of data symbols to comprise the extended input vector $\xxx$.\footnote{The transformation may, more generally, be taken to be linear over the reals.
-Nevertheless, for the purposes of this paper it suffices to consider only linear transformations over the complex numbers.} The family of linear space--time codes is very broad; of special interest are codes that have a certain structure, to facilitate decoding.
-Such codes include orthogonal space--time block codes (OSTBC), such as the Alamouti code \cite{Alamouti}.
+In linear space--time modulation (also known as ``space--time coding'') the extended input vector $\xxx$ is obtained by linearly combining independent streams of data symbols.\footnote{The transformation may, more generally, be taken to be linear over the reals.
+Nevertheless, for the purposes of this paper it suffices to consider only linear transformations over the complex numbers.} Of special interest are modulations that possess a certain structure with the aim of facilitating decoding.
+Such a family includes OSTBCs, and in particular Alamouti modulation \cite{Alamouti}.
 When using an OSTBC, the transmitter applies a unitary transformation, \emph{which does not depend on the channel matrix $H$}, to the data symbols, and the receiver applies another orthogonal transformation to the channel output, such that the effective channel matrix is transformed into a \emph{diagonal} form, over which communication is possible using off-the-shelf codes designed for \emph{scalar} AWGN channels.
-Thus \emph{simultaneous} diagonalization of all possible channel matrices, is attained.
+Thus, \emph{simultaneous} diagonalization of all possible channel matrices, is attained.

-Unfortunately, OSTBC codes that universally achieve the white-input capacity of every channel, like the Alamouti code, do not exist for MISO channels with more than $2$ transmit antennas, let alone for MIMO channels \cite{TarokhJafarkhaniCalderbank_STBC,LiangSTC}.
+Unfortunately, OSTBCs that universally achieve the white-input capacity of every channel, as is the case for Alamouti modulation, do not exist for MISO channels with more than $2$ transmit antennas, let alone for MIMO channels \cite{TarokhJafarkhaniCalderbank_STBC,LiangSTC}.

-In this work, we use the idea of space--time codes, but instead of diagonalizing the channel matrices, we are content with \emph{triangularization}.
+In this work, we use the idea of space--time modulation, but instead of diagonalizing the channel matrices, we are content with \emph{triangularization}.
 This, in turn, requires the employment of another ingredient to the communication scheme, namely, successive interference cancellation at the receivers.
 Further, in contrast to OSTBC, where the same transformation is applied to a continuum of channels, the proposed approach is applicable to only a finite number of channel matrices.